You Asked, We Answered

 All leathers used for Percy Stride shoes are calf leather which is durable and shows fewer abrasions if scuffed or scratched.

 Hi-Shine leather is simply more treated - a polymer coating is applied to the leather creating a longer-lasting shine.
 A hi-shine often shows fewer abrasions and also fewer creases once the shoe is worn.
 It can be highly polished to create a patent effect.

 Patent - The most treated form of calf leather.
 The shoe is extremely shiny and very easy to clean.
 A simple patent spray will suffice to brighten the shine for an occasion.

 Try our article "Types of Leather - Why it Matters When Buying Shoes"

 Can you personalize my shoes?

 We can personalize your shoes after purchase.
-We work with a team in Somerset which provide bespoke engravings and pyrography techniques to make your shoes one of a kind.
-We are happy to arrange this for you, simple contact us for more information.
+We work with a team in Somerset which provides bespoke engravings and pyrography techniques to make your shoes one of a kind.
+We are happy to arrange this for you, simply contact us for more information.

 Are Percy Stride in any shops?
 Where can I buy them?

 We currently have a small selection of our footwear in Sheffield's Meadowhall Shopping centre - Charles Clinkards.
 We love to conduct our business directly and therefore cutting out any middleman margins or charges.
 Buying directly from us guarantees the best of customer service and a personal experience.
 You can find out if we are at any events near you by subscribing to our newsletter.

 Do you have annual sales?